 John Archer Jackson was appointed the first Professor of Sociology in Trinity and Head of the Department of Social Studies in 1974, having published a pioneering sociological study of The Irish in Britain in 1963.
 He took up the post in January 1975, when Sociology acquired its own accommodation on Pearse Street.
 Frank Bechhofer of Edinburgh University was appointed the first External Examiner, and was succeeded by Paul Hirst in 1977.
-In October 1978, the Department of Sociology became autonomous from the Department of Social Studies, and both departments moved to new accommodation in the Arts Building.
+In October 1978, the Department of Sociology became autonomous from the Department of Social Studies, and both departments moved to new accommodations in the Arts Building.
 Also at this time, the Department joined the new Two Subject Moderatorship programme (TSM), through which students could for the first time select Sociology at entry to Trinity, in combination with a variety of other subjects.

 A landmark publication at the end of this decade was Hilary Tovey’s and Perry Share’s A Sociology of Ireland (2000).
 Reprinted several times, this has become a widely used text, both by students and researchers on Ireland.

 In the years since 2000, the Department has gained an international reputation in the area of migration, ethnicity and conflict, with some notable monographs, such as Ronit Lentin’s Israel and the Daughters of the Shoah (2000) and Co-memory and Melancholia (2010), Anne Holohan’s Networks of Democracy (2005), Daniel Faas’s Negotiating Political Identities (2010), Andrew Finlay’s Governing Ethnic Conflict (2010) and David Landy’s Jewish Identity and Palestinian Rights (2011).
 External Examiners to the undergraduate programme in the years since 2000 have been Liam O’Dowd, Des Bell, Claire Wallace, Anne Byrne and Sally Shortall.